ishitaa995/Face-Detection/README.md

 # Face-Detection
-Sample app that detects the pace in the given image
+Aapp that detects the faces in the given image